mapbox/vector-tile-spec/3.0/README.md

 A feature MUST contain a `type` field as described in the Geometry Types section.

-A feature MUST NOT contain a `tags` field.
+A feature SHOULD NOT contain a `tags` field.
+It exists for backwards compatiability, but A feature MUST NOT contain a `tags` field.
 It exists for backwards compatibility only.

 A feature MAY contain an `attributes` field.
 Feature-level metadata, if any, MUST be stored in this `attributes` field.